 We maintain property risk insurance policies with reputable insurance companies to cover our equipment, facilities and buildings, including improvements, office furniture and inventory.
 These insurance policies cover losses due to fire, floods and other natural disasters.
 Our manufacturing facilities in China are also covered by business interruption insurance.
 However, significant damage to any of our manufacturing facilities, whether as a result of fire or other causes, could still have a material and adverse effect on our results of operations.
 We continued to maintain general commercial and product liability coverage at the same levels as in 2009.
 We have also been actively working with China Export Credit Insurance Company, or Sinosure, since early 2008.
 Credit insurance is designed to offset the collection risk of our account receivables for customers within the credit limits approved by Sinosure.
 Risks related to marine, air and inland transit for the export of our products and domestic transportation of materials and products are covered under cargo transportation insurance.
 We maintain director and officer liability insurance.
 We consider our overall insurance coverage to be adequate.
-We currently take a 1% warranty provision against our revenue on solar modules and 0.8% warranty provision against our revenue on solar system kits.
+We currently take a 1% warranty provision against our revenue on solar system kits